Discover top-quality products tailored for scientific and medical research. Request a personalized quote today

 When you publish your research, please cite our product as “AcceGen Biotech Cat.# XXX-0000”.
 In return, we’ll give you a $100 coupon.
 Simply click here and submit your paper’s PubMed ID (PMID).

-Immortalized human fibroblasts find extensive applications in various fields of research.
-They are commonly employed in studies focused on wound healing, where their ability to secrete collagen proteins aids in understanding the underlying mechanisms.
-Additionally, these fibroblasts play a crucial role in tissue engineering and regeneration applications, contributing to the development of innovative approaches for repairing damaged tissues.
-Furthermore, they provide valuable support in the growth and establishment of induced pluripotent stem (iPS) cells, enhancing our understanding of cell reprogramming and regenerative medicine.
-Their versatility and significance make them indispensable tools in advancing these areas of scientific investigation.
+Immortalized Human Fibroblasts have broad applications in various fields of research.
+They are commonly used in the studies of wound healing, where their ability to secrete collagen proteins aids in understanding the underlying mechanisms.
+Additionally, these fibroblasts play a vital role in tissue engineering and regenerative medicine, contributing to the development of innovative approaches for repairing damaged tissues.
+Furthermore, they provide valuable support in the growth and establishment of induced pluripotent stem (iPS) cells, contributing to a deeper understanding of cell reprogramming and regenerative medicine.